Boulder Laboratory for 3-Dimensional Electron Microscopy of Cells

 0 for beam tilt fixed at the initial value,

-search for the value that gives the smallest error.
+values and search for the value that gives the smallest

-equivalent solutions, the second option for finding the beam tilt gives
+nearly equivalent solutions, the second option for finding the

-rotation angle.
-Note that only the component of the beam tilt around the
+that only the component of the beam tilt around the X axis is

 -FixedOrInitialBeamTilt Floating point